Force over Distance: Faster than Light

 Rush lets Matt pass him by.

 Chloe flits from station to station to laptop to railing for a good ten minutes before Rush gives her something specific to do.
-He sets up his laptop a few stations down from hers, and they start combing through systems.
+He sets up his laptop a few stations down from hers, and they comb through systems.
 Young and Matt post up a few yards away, where the bridge meets the suspended platform.

 “Pretty incredible,” Matt says softly.